Estimate your CRA instalment payments in seconds. Know exactly what to pay and when — so you avoid interest charges and stay fully compliant.

 All four quarterly payments are due on fixed dates each year.
 Missing a due date triggers immediate interest accrual — even if you pay shortly after.

-CRA charges compound daily interest on missed or underpaid instalments starting from the due date — not from April 30.
-The current prescribed rate is 8–10% annually.
+CRA charges compound daily interest on missed or underpaid instalments, starting from the original due date — not your April 30 filing deadline.
+The current prescribed rate is 8–10% annually, and a missed March 15 payment can accumulate over 13 months of interest before you file.

 The best way to lower your quarterly payments is to reduce your overall tax liability through strategic planning.
 Common approaches for Calgary business owners and contractors include: